Vayansh/Facial_landmarks/README.md

 # Facial Landmarks Detection Library

 An easy library to get real-time facial landmarks at normal fps (30 fps) and can be saved on your pc, all just by calling one function.
+## How to use the library
+You just need to download the .whl file from [path](facial_landmarks/dist/Facial_landmarks-0.0.1-py3-none-any.whl) and install it in your environment.
+Then, you simply call it using import facial_landmarks.

 # Function
 get_facial_landmarks(real_time = True,static_image_mode = False,
                          max_faces = 5,min_detection_confidence = 0.5,min_tracking_confidence = 0.5,